George Washington Carver

 Awards Spingarn Medal (1923)

-In an era of very high racial polarization, his fame reached beyond the black community.
+Apart from his work to improve the lives of farmers, Carver was also a leader in promoting environmentalism.[4]
+He received numerous honors for his work, including the Spingarn Medal of the NAACP.
+In an era of high racial polarization, his fame reached beyond the black community.
 He was widely recognized and praised in the white community for his many achievements and talents.
-In 1941, Time magazine dubbed Carver a "Black Leonardo".[6]
+In 1941, Time magazine dubbed Carver a "Black Leonardo".[5]

 Early years

-When George was only a week old, he, a sister, and his mother were kidnapped by night raiders from Arkansas.[9]
-George's brother, James, was rushed to safety from the kidnappers.[9]
-The kidnappers sold the slaves in Kentucky.
-Moses Carver hired John Bentley to find them, but he located only the infant George.
-Moses negotiated with the raiders to gain the boy's return,[9] and rewarded Bentley.
+Giles died before George was born and when he was a week old, he, his sister, and his mother were kidnapped by night raiders from Arkansas.
+George's brother, James, was rushed to safety from the kidnappers.
+The kidnappers sold the trio in Kentucky.
+Moses Carver hired John Bentley to find them, but he found only the infant George.
+Moses negotiated with the raiders to gain the boy's return and rewarded Bentley.
+After slavery was abolished, Moses Carver and his wife, Susan, raised George and his older brother, James, as their own children.
+They encouraged George to continue his intellectual pursuits, and "Aunt Susan" taught him the basics of reading and writing.[9]

 Black people were not allowed at the public school in Diamond Grove.
-George decided to go to a school for black children 10 miles (16 km) south in Neosho.
+George decided to go to a school for black children 10 miles (16 km) south, in Neosho.
 When he reached the town, he found the school closed for the night.
 He slept in a nearby barn.
 By his own account, the next morning he met a kind woman, Mariah Watkins, from whom he wished to rent a room.
-When he identified himself as "Carver's George," as he had done his whole life, she replied that from now on his name was "George Carver".
-George liked Mariah Watkins, and her words, "You must learn all you can, then go back out into the world and give your learning back to the people", made a great impression on him.[citation needed]
+When he identified himself as "Carver's George", as he had done his whole life, she replied that from now on his name was "George Carver".
+George liked Mariah Watkins and her words, "You must learn all you can, then go back out into the world and give your learning back to the people", made a great impression on him.[10]

-College
+College education

-At work in his laboratory
+Carver at work in his laboratory

 Carver applied to several colleges before being accepted at Highland University in Highland, Kansas.
-When he arrived, however, they rejected him because of his race.
-In August 1886, Carver traveled by wagon with J. F. Beeler from Highland to Eden Township in Ness County, Kansas.[10]
-He homesteaded a claim[11] near Beeler, where he maintained a small conservatory of plants and flowers and a geological collection.
+When he arrived, they refused to let him attend because of his race.[14][15]
+In August 1886, Carver traveled by wagon with J. F. Beeler from Highland to Eden Township in Ness County, Kansas.[16]
+He homesteaded a claim[17] near Beeler, where he maintained a small conservatory of plants and flowers and a geological collection.
 He manually plowed 17 acres (69,000 m2) of the claim, planting rice, corn, Indian corn and garden produce, as well as various fruit trees, forest trees, and shrubbery.
-He also earned money by odd jobs in town and worked as a ranch hand.[10]
+He also earned money by odd jobs in town and worked as a ranch hand.[16]

-In early 1888, Carver obtained a $300 loan at the Bank of Ness City for education.
-By June he left the area.[10]
-In 1890, Carver started studying art and piano at Simpson College in Indianola, Iowa.[12]
-His art teacher, Etta Budd, recognized Carver's talent for painting flowers and plants; she encouraged him to study botany at Iowa State Agricultural College in Ames.[12]
-When he began there in 1891, he was the first black student.
-Carver's Bachelor's thesis was "Plants as Modified by Man", dated 1894.[13]
+In early 1888, Carver obtained a $300 (~$7.9 thousand in 2021) loan at the Bank of Ness City for education.
+By June he left the area.[16]
+In 1890, Carver started studying art and piano at Simpson College in Indianola, Iowa.[18]
+His art teacher, Etta Budd, recognized Carver's talent for painting flowers and plants; she encouraged him to study botany at Iowa State Agricultural College (now Iowa State University) in Ames.[18]

-Iowa State professors Joseph Budd and Louis Pammel convinced Carver to continue there for his master's degree.
+When he began there in 1891, he was the first black student at Iowa State.[19]
+Carver's bachelor's thesis for a degree in Agriculture was "Plants as Modified by Man", dated 1894.[20][21]
+Iowa State University professors Joseph Budd and Louis Pammel convinced Carver to continue there for his master's degree.[19]
 Carver did research at the Iowa Experiment Station under Pammel during the next two years.
 His work at the experiment station in plant pathology and mycology first gained him national recognition and respect as a botanist.
-Carver taught as the first black faculty member at Iowa State.
+Carver received his Master of Science degree in 1896.[21]
+Carver taught as the first African American faculty member at Iowa State.[22]

 Tuskegee Institute

-George Washington Carver (front row, center) poses with fellow faculty of Tuskegee Institute in this c.
+George Washington Carver, front row, center, poses with fellow faculty of Tuskegee Institute in this c.
 1902 photograph taken by Frances Benjamin Johnston.

-In 1896, Booker T. Washington, the first principal and president of the Tuskegee Institute, invited Carver to head its Agriculture Department.
+In 1896, Booker T. Washington, the first principal and president of the Tuskegee Institute (now Tuskegee University), invited Carver to head its Agriculture Department.[3]
 Carver taught there for 47 years, developing the department into a strong research center and working with two additional college presidents during his tenure.
-He taught methods of crop rotation, introduced several alternative cash crops for farmers that would also improve the soil of areas heavily cultivated in cotton, initiated research into crop products (chemurgy), and taught generations of black students farming techniques for self-sufficiency.
+He taught methods of crop rotation, introduced several alternative cash crops for farmers that would also improve the soil of areas heavily cultivated in cotton, initiated research into crop products (chemurgy), and taught generations of black students farming techniques for self-sufficiency.[26]

 Carver designed a mobile classroom to take education out to farmers.
 He called it a "Jesup wagon" after the New York financier and philanthropist Morris Ketchum Jesup, who provided funding to support the program.[27]